Chart Color Schemes

 Bundaberg Surrounds - North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.1%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 9.3%, followed by graduate diplomas at 1.5% and postgraduate qualifications at 1.3%.
-Trade and technical skills feature prominently, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.6% and certificates at 33.8%.
+The area faces educational challenges, with university qualification rates at 12.1%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.3%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
+Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.6% and certificates at 33.8%.

-Educational participation is notably high, with 26.7% of residents currently enrolled in formal education, including 10.1% in primary education, 9.9% in secondary education, and 2.2% pursuing tertiary education.
-A robust network of 6 schools operates within Bundaberg Surrounds - North, educating approximately 232 students.
-These 6 schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Limited local school capacity (2.4 places per 100 residents vs 13.9 regionally) means many families travel to nearby areas for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education.
+This includes 10.1% in primary education, 9.9% in secondary education, and 2.2% pursuing tertiary education.
+Six schools operate within Bundaberg Surrounds - North, educating approximately 232 students.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Local school capacity is limited at 2.4 places per 100 residents compared to the regional average of 13.9, resulting in many families traveling to nearby areas for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education